smart-on-fhir/cumulus-library/CONTRIBUTING.md

 ```

 This will install dependencies & build tools,
-as well as set up a `black` auto-formatter commit hook.
+as well as set up an auto-formatter commit hook.

+## Adding new resources

+Things to keep in mind:
+- If the new resource links to Encounter,
+  add it to the completion checking done in the Encounter code.